Hanxi-002/MI_Spatial/ER_SLIDE/AllFibro/081224/README.md

   * run_SLIDEcv.yaml: yamil file for SLIDEcv.
   * run_SLIDEcv.R: R code to run SLIDEcv.
   * SLIDEcv_shell.sh: submit run_SLIDEcv.R as a job.

+  * DESeq2.R: run DESeq on all fibroblasts with control aginst HF.

 ### Output
   * reults/SLIDE_results: all results from running SLIDE (optimizeSLIDE and SLIDEcv).